sci-42ver/SICP_SDF/sicp_exercise.md

       - Peter, Paul:
         90/75/50 if Mary access before `set!` or 45/37.5
       - ...
         IMHO this is more about mathematics...
-So I skipped.
+So I *skipped*.
-    - See wiki
+    - See wiki for details.
   - repo only has solution for a.
 - [ ] 39
   - here we have 3 components which can't be splitted.